hashicorp/packer-plugin-azure/.web-docs/components/builder/chroot/README.md

 - The host system SKU has to allow for all of the specified disks to be attached.

+### Availability Zones

+When the host VM is placed in an availability zone, the builder automatically creates disks in the same zone.
+The zone is detected via the Azure Instance Metadata Service (IMDS) and is also available as a template variable via `{{ vm \`zone\` }}`.

+### Cross-Subscription Azure Compute Gallery (ACG)

+The `azure-chroot` builder supports sourcing images from an Azure Compute Gallery in a different subscription.
+When specifying a `source` that references a shared image version in another subscription, the builder will use the subscription ID from the image resource ID rather than the host VM's subscription.
+Ensure the identity used by the builder has the appropriate read permissions on the source gallery.

 ## Configuration Reference

 There are many configuration options available for the builder.
 We'll start